In France, greeting your French friends can be a complicated matter for foreigners.

-Rather than shaking hands, waving hello or hugging, you lean forward, touch cheeks and kiss the air near the other persons ear while making a light kissing sound with your lips (not your voice).
+Rather than shaking hands, waving hello or hugging, you lean forward, touch cheeks and

 The Fine Art of La Bise ( L’art de la bise)

 Cheek kissing, as a way of greeting other people in France, is a French tradition ingrained in the French culture, which is practically institutionalized from Childhood In France.